dotnet/EntityFramework.Docs/entity-framework/ef6/saving/validation.md

 DbContext.GetValidationErrors will trigger all of the validations, those defined by annotations or the Fluent API, the validation created in IValidatableObject (for example, Blog.Validate), and the validations performed in the DbContext.ValidateEntity method.

 The following code will call GetValidationErrors on the current instance of a DbContext.
-ValidationErrors are grouped by entity type into DbValidationRestuls.
+ValidationErrors are grouped by entity type into DbValidationResults.
 The code iterates first through the DbValidationResults returned by the method and then through each ValidationError inside.

 ``` csharp
     foreach (var validationResults in db.GetValidationErrors())